SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 ### Requirements

-1. Include package.json `devDependencies` by default
+1. Analyze `devDependencies` listed in the package.json by default
+    * Custom middleware is typically referenced as a `devDependency` and should be detected by default
 1. Make `ui5: {dependencies: [...]}` workaround in package.json obsolete
-    * Currently required to force UI5 Tooling into analyzing a `devDependency` or to not run out of memory in some projects
+    * Currently required in projects with lots of transitive dependencies or to force UI5 Tooling into analyzing a `devDependency`
-    * Custom middleware is typically referenced as a `devDependency` and should be detected by default
 1. [Access package.json in custom task](https://github.com/SAP/ui5-tooling/issues/360)
     * Have a "Project" entity providing an API for such use cases
-1. Introduce easier maintainability of specVersion updates
+1. Introduce easier maintainability of specification version updates
-1. "Formatters" should already access project resources via `@ui5/fs` abstraction layer
+1. "Formatters" should already access project resources via the `@ui5/fs` abstraction layer
     * Currently they use the native file system layer.
 This caused addional efforts while working on the ZipArchiveAdapter PoC

 ## Detailed design